brandonros/nexustk-logger/README.md

 # nexustk-logger

-Dynamic hooking functions to log outgoing, unencrypted Nexus: The Kingdom of Wind packets
+Dynamic hooking functions to log outgoing + incoming unencrypted Nexus: The Kingdom of Wind packets

 ## How to use